wmeints/effective-llm-applications/samples/chapter-04/python/yaml-templates/README.md

-# Getting started with Semantic Kernel in Python
+# Using yaml-based prompts with Semantic Kernel in Python

 This sample demonstrates how to use YAML based prompt templates with Semantic Kernel.